Carl Weber (author)

-Carl Weber (born 1964) is an American author and publisher.
+Carl Weber (born 1964) is an American author, publisher, television writer and producer.
 He owns Urban Books, a publishing company, and formerly owned Urban Knowledge, a chain of bookstores.
+His mystery novels were adapted into films The Man in 3B (2015), The Preacher's Son (2017), The Choir Director (2018) and Influence (2020).
+Weber created and produced the crime family drama series The Family Business (2018–present) based on his book series.
+In 2022, he created the crime drama series The Black Hamptons.

+Life and career

 Weber is from Jamaica, Queens, New York.
 He attended Virginia State University, where he received a B.S., and the University of Virginia, where he received an MBA.

 He published his first book, Lookin' for Luv, in 2000.
 Man on the Run was a Library Journal pick of the month; So You Call Yourself a Man was a Library Journal bestseller.

 His The Family Business series was made into a television series on BET.
 The first season aired in 2018.
 A second season set to air in 2020 was announced in 2019.
 Weber's novel Influence was adapted for BET Plus.